Trading Education

 • Bias toward long entries

-Bearish OBV Signal
+Bearish OBV signal

 OBV declining while price makes higher lows inside the triangle.